 Life sometimes gets in the way.
 Please let your coaches know when you will be missing practices or games.
-If you are in the prospects or performance stream, and you will be missing significant numbers of practices of games, then please contact the Technical Directors.
+If you are in the performance stream, and you will be missing significant numbers of practices of games, then please contact the Technical Directors.

 This depends on which program the players sign up for.
-If a player is placed on a prospects or performance level team, it is expected that soccer will be a priority.
+If a player is placed on a performance level team, it is expected that soccer will be a priority.
 At the community level, it is understood that soccer may not be the player's first priority but the coach must still be notified when a player will be absent.
 Every player is expected to give the coach at least 48 hours notice if they will miss a game or practice so the coach can plan accordingly.

 The club and or your teams individual coaches/managers will email team members in the event a practice or game is cancelled.
 You can also look up HRM field closures which are updated by 3:00 pm daily throughout the summer season.
 During the winter season if HRM schools are closed due to weather, all sessions in school gyms are cancelled.
 United DFC will make a decision about turf practice cancellations.
 The league and the facilities may also decide to close/ cancel games at their discretion.

 Field locations and directions can be found on the HRM website.